John Brown of Haddington: Early life

 John Brown was born at Carpow in the parish of Abernethy, in Perthshire, Scotland, the son of a self-educated weaver and river-fisherman, also called John Brown.
 His mother was Catherine Millie.
 His parents had morning and evening worship at home.
 His father was a poor weaver, who could only afford to send him to school for a few 'quarters.'
 During one month of this time he studied Latin.
 Even at this early period he learnt eagerly, getting up by heart 'Vincent's and Havel's Catechisms, and the Assembly's Larger Catechism.'
 When he was eleven his father died.
 His mother did not long survive.
 He himself was brought so low by 'four fevers on end' that his recovery was despaired of.

-Having recovered from this illness, he had the good fortune to find a friend and protector in John Ogilvie, a shepherd venerable for age, and eminent for piety, who fed his flock among the neighbouring mountains.
-This worthy individual was an elder of the parish of Abernethy, yet, though a person of intelligence and religion, was so destitute of education as to be unable even to read.
-To supply his own deficiency, Ogilvie was glad to engage young Brown to assist him in tending his flock, and read to him during the intervals of comparative inaction and repose which his occupation afforded.
-To screen themselves from the storm and the heat, they built a little lodge among the hills, and to this their mountain tabernacle (long after pointed out under this name by the peasants).
+Having recovered from this illness, Brown befriended John Ogilvie, a shepherd who fed his flock among the neighbouring mountains.
+Ogilvie was an elder of the parish of Abernethy.
+Ogilvie assisted Brown in tending his flock and they built a cabin together.

-Ere long it happened that Ogilvie retired from his occupation as a shepherd, and settled in the town of Abernethy.
-In consequence of this change, young Brown entered the service of a neighbouring farmer, who maintained a more numerous establishment than his former friend.
-He began to work as a herd-boy, and his contact with a wider and stranger world 'seemed to cause,' he tells us, 'not a little practical apostasy from all my former attainments.
-Even secret prayer was not always regularly performed, but I foolishly pleased myself by making up the number one day which had been deficient another.'
-A new attack of fever in 1741 reawakened his conscience, and on his recovery he 'was providentially determined, during the noontide while the sheep which I herded rested themselves in the fold, to go and hear a sermon, at the distance of two miles, running both to and from it.'
+Ogilvie later retired and settled in the town of Abernethy, leading to Brown working for a neighbouring farmer as a herd-boy.
+Brown fell ill again with a fever in 1741.